 Quick View of What You'll Find on This Page

-Vinyl flooring — even the cheap self adhesive floor tiles — would be so much better.
+Vinyl flooring — even the cheap self-adhesive floor tiles — would be a much better option for caravan flooring.

 This was pre the brilliant Bosch cordless vacuum that we take everywhere now.